 - Select ‘Custom Package’ from the Package Type dropdown (you’ll be able to select Media Mail later on)

 - Enter the estimated dimensions of your package (even if it’s a bubble mailer/thick envelope)

 - Enter the weight of your package (You can use a food scale or postal/shipping scale for this.
 This is the one I have from Amazon.)

-Then, it’s time to pay for and print your label!
+Then, it’s time to print your label!
 I print mine on normal paper, then affix it to my packages with shipping tape.
-Make sure to cover the entire thing (including the barcode), so it won’t get damaged in the rain.
+Make sure to cover the shipping address area with tape, so it won’t get damaged in the rain.

 How to Wrap a Book Package for Shipping

 For 1-2 books, a bubble mailer (with plastic lining inside) or small box can be used.
 Larger boxes will be needed for shipping multiple books at once.
 If you use a box, I recommend wrapping the books in bubble wrap and/or a plastic bag to prevent them from getting wet in the rain.